Childhood Vaccinations: Safeguarding Generations Ahead

 • Outbreaks of Disease: When a significant number of people in a community are unvaccinated, it creates opportunities for outbreaks of disease.
 These outbreaks can disproportionately affect vulnerable populations, including infants, the elderly, and immunocompromised individuals.

-• Long-Term Health Consequences: Some diseases, such as measles and mumps, can have long-term health consequences, including hearing loss, infertility, and brain damage.
+• Long-Term Health Consequences: Certain diseases, such as measles and mumps, can lead to serious long-term health complications, which may include hearing loss, infertility, and permanent brain damage.

 Addressing Vaccine Hesitancy